wrightmat/dnd-eberron/other/House Lyrandar.md

 * **Gaven d'Lyrandar** (male half-elf fighter).
 Former member of the house, who was excoriated after being convicted of committing war crimes during the Last War.
 He was imprisoned in Dreadhold for twenty-six years before he finally escaped with the help of the Aundairian general, Haldren ir'Brassek.
 * **Lazrea d'Lyrandar** (CG female half-elf).
 A notable captain of House Lyrandar based in Stormreach in Xen'drik.
 A free spirit like many of Lyrandar, Lazrea is famous for her beauty and the joy she takes in challenging any who offend her to a duel.
 * **Vennet d'Lyrandar** (male half-elf).
 Captains the wind galleon *Lightning on Water*.
 He conducts trade along the route between Sharn and Zarash'ak in the Shadow Marches.
+* **Demetrius d'Lyrandar** (CN male half-elf spy).
+The peerless but laconic pilot of the charter ship *Celeste Noir*.
+As a dragonmarked heir of House Lyrandar, he is uniquely equipped to pilot this craft.
+Though anyone could attempt to pilot the ship, their navigations would be halting, childlike, and dangerous compared to the effortless ease granted to Demetrius by his Mark of Storms.
+When drunk — which he is most evenings — he may comment on some of his previous adventures.
+Demetrius has resistance to lightning damage, and can cast *gust* at will, and *gust of wind* once per day.
+He also has a swimming speed of 30 feet.

 ### Locations